Odyssey

 Wrapping query results

 While refreshing the browser, you might have noticed that because we return the loading message as a simple string, we don't currently show the component's entire layout and navbar while it's loading (the same issue goes for the error message).
-We should make sure that our UI's behavior is consistent throughout all of a 's phases.
+We should make sure that our UI's behavior is consistent throughout all of a query's phases.

 That's where our QueryResult helper component comes in.
 This isn't a component that's provided directly by an Apollo library.
-We've added it to use results in a consistent, predictable way throughout our app.
+We've added it to use query results in a consistent, predictable way throughout our app.

 Let's open components/query-result.
 This component takes the useQuery hook's return values as props.
 It then performs basic conditional logic to either render a spinner, an error message, or its children: